 In order to begin ingesting sensor data into your IoT Central application, you'll need to create a device template.

-Click the "Device Templates" button on your IoT Central dashboard.
+Click the "Device templates" button on the IoT Central menu, and then "Create a device template".

-On the "Select template type" screen, select the "IoT device" custom device template button and click the "Next: Customize" button.
+On the "Select template type" screen, click the "IoT device" custom device tile and click the "Next: Customize" button.

 Give the template a name and click "Next: Review."

-The primary purpose of the device template is to create a set of interfaces, capabilities and telemetry that IoT Central uses to describe physical devices that connect to it.
-As such, the first thing we need to create is a Capability model.
-Click the "Custom" button to create a capability model from scratch.
+The primary purpose of the device template is to create a set of interfaces, capabilities, and telemetry that IoT Central uses to describe physical devices that connect to it.
+As such, the first thing we need to create is a model.
+Click the "Custom model" tile to create a new model from scratch.

-Now, let's create capabilities to represent telemetry data.
-Specifically, you'll create capabilities for the temperature and humidity values captured from the Adafruit BME680.
+Now that you have the model, let's create capabilities to represent telemetry data.
+Specifically, you'll create capabilities for the temperature and humidity values captured from your sensors.
 On the Capabilities screen, click the "Add capability" link.

 A form will appear on the screen asking for capability details.
 Enter the following values in the respective fields: